 Potential Environmental and Social Impacts ESS Generation of Solid Waste .
 The build-up of solid waste, particularly construction debris, is a concern during the retrofitting activities.
-ESS 3 The site preparation for retrofitting activities will result in the generation of demolition waste, such as aggregate, concrete, wood, and glass.
+The site preparation for retrofitting activities will result in the generation of demolition waste, such as aggregate, concrete, wood, and glass.
 Construction wastes, including steel, wood, and empty cement bags, are anticipated to be generated throughout the retrofitting process.
-In addition, the construction workers will also generate domestic wastes.
+In addition, the construction ESS 3 workers will also generate domestic wastes.
 Generation of Hazardous Waste .
-During the retrofitting activities, hazardous wastes such as used oil, grease, paint containers, and busted bulbs may also be generated.
-ESS 3 Soil Erosion.
+During the retrofitting activities, hazardous ESS 3 wastes such as used oil, grease, paint containers, and busted bulbs may also be generated.
+Soil Erosion .
 Earthworks, for retrofits involving foundation, will require a certain amount of soil to be displaced, which may result in soil erosion.
-Storm runoff may transport and deposit soil to adjacent drains during rainy seasons, potentially resulting in siltation.
+ESS 3 Storm runoff may transport and deposit soil to adjacent drains during rainy seasons, potentially resulting in siltation.
 Siltation reduces drainage capacity, which may lead to floods in neighboring areas.
-ESS 3 Disturbance in Terrestrial Flora .
-About 10 trees (Table 2-11) was observed close to school buildings - which includes 1 coconut tree.
-Based on the distances of the trees from the affected building, only tree trimming will be conducted.
+Disturbance in Terrestrial Flora .
+About two trees (Table 2-11) was observed close to school buildings - which are both Narra.
 ESS 3